anuvazhayil/Lemmy/README.md

 ## What is Lemmy

-Lemmy (tribute the great band Motörhead) is a web file manager based on Ruby On Rails.
+Lemmy (tribute to the great band Motörhead) is a web file manager based on Ruby On Rails.
 His goals are :

 - Being Tag based, it means by files won't be managed with an hierarchical filesystem but will be handle with tags, and only tags.
 - It will be a "ready to print" system.
 Send your text to Lemmy, and with git and Latex, he will provide you a nice document, ready to print.